 Indeed, in almost all CEE countries, Chinese embassies are less active and influential than Russian embassies.
-Observers of the 16+1 framework, which focuses on the CEE region, note that the Chinese usually steer clear of geopolitical issues rather than seeking them out.
-It may be shyness on the part of the 16 CEE states, or divisions among them, that are responsible for the fact that the issues of Crimea, Donbas, and Russia's behaviour have never been brought up in a 16+1 summit, in spite of expectations by some local diplomats that this would be the case.
+Observers of the 16+1 framework, with its CEE focus, note that the Chinese usually steer clear of geopolitical issues rather than seeking them out.
+It may be shyness on the part of the 16 states, or divisions among them, that are responsible for the fact that the issues of Crimea, Donbas, and Russia's behaviour have never been brought up in a 16+1 summit, in spite of expectations by some local diplomats that this would be the case.